marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 ## Template orchestration

 Azure Resource Manager uses templates to orchestrate the deployment of resources in Microsoft Azure and Microsoft Azure Stack.
 These templates are configured in JSON (JavaScript Object Notation) language.
 The templates are declarative and idempotent.
-•Declarative.
+- Declarative.
 You define the end state and the dependencies of the resources that comprise your application in the template.
 The platform converts the declarative template to imperative code that deploys your resources
-•Idempotent.
+- Idempotent.
 After you deployed your resources with a template and make an update to it, you can rerun the updated template to the same resource group.
 The updated resources will be added by the deployment.

 Besides the deployment of the resources Microsoft Azure and Microsoft Azure Stack provide you with consistent VM extensions.
 A VM extension allows you to pass scripts to the Operating System.
 A great example of this is the PowerShell DSC VM extension.
 PowerShell DSC is also Declarative and idempotent.
 The VM extension is a resource in a JSON template and you can create dependencies on these resources as well.
 So if you want to deploy a complete multitier application (for instance a SharePoint farm), you can deploy that as one integral process.
 This forms a solid foundation for IT PROs and DEVs to bundle their knowledge and drastically improve the agility of their efforts.